 Young and inexperienced drivers can especially save money

-Young drivers with little driving experience can seriously struggle to find cheap car insurance.
-Insurers tend to deem them “high-risk” and so offer them relatively pricy premiums.
+Young drivers with little driving experience can seriously struggle to find cheap car insurance especially with private number plates.
+Insurers tend to deem them “high-risk” and so offer them relatively pricey premiums.
 This can seem unfair to young people who know that they don’t even drive very often anyway.

 It’s too easily possible for these people to be quoted for a mileage beyond what they would actually clock up.
 If they spend much of their time at university, where they might live in a major city with abundant public transport routes enabling them to quickly reach their lectures with little fuss, their car might often be unused for several weeks or months at a time.